srinathv/srinathv.github.com/pages/useful_vim_ideas.rst

 GIT_EDITOR='mvim -f'

 You need to run mvim with the -f flag so that it stays in the foreground.
 By default, it forks and returns control to the terminal which makes subversion think it is done.

+vi / vim show line number command

+To display line numbers along the left side of a window, type any one of the following:
+:set number

+or
+:set nu

+(Fig.01: Vi / Vim line numbers in action - click to enlarge image) To turn off line number again enter the same command:
+:set nu!

+If you need number every time you start vi/vim, append following line to your ~/.vimrc file: set number